,

 What each microphone is

 Both are cardioid dynamic microphones from Shure, both are famously durable, and both are studio and stage standards.
 They use the same Unidyne III capsule, which is why they sound so similar.
 The differences come down to the grille design and how Shure tunes each for its intended job.
 If you are new to mic types, our condenser vs dynamic guide explains why these rugged dynamics are so popular.
+Both rank among the best dynamic microphones you can put in a home studio.

 The key differences